 King Eider overview

-King Eider is our Year 2 and Year 3 class for children aged between 6 and 8, led by Miss Kirkby with the support of TA Mrs Ingram.
-This class covers the transition from Key Stage 1 to Key Stage 2, a blended class approach which means that children are not restricted by age, and our focus is on ability within the core areas of reading, writing and maths.Your child will be carefully assessed before being assigned to a Home Table for guided reading and Creative curriculum activities, and separate work tables for English, and for Maths.
+King Eider is our Year 3 and Year 4 class for children aged between 7 and 9, led by Miss Kirkby with the support of TA Miss Blewitt.
+This class builds on the transition from Key Stage 1 to Key Stage 2, a blended class approach which means that children are not restricted by age, and our focus is on ability within the core areas of reading, writing and maths.Your child will be carefully assessed before being assigned to a Home Table for guided reading and Creative curriculum activities, and separate work tables for English, and for Maths.
 This ensures that they are always working with appropriate peers for each lesson.
 We tailor activities, exercises and worksheets, so that they not only reinforce class teaching, but offer the right level of challenge for each child.
 Continuous assessment is an essential part of this process, and on a day to day basis teaching staff check understanding, and set targets for your child’s progress.

 Rewards and incentives

 We have 2 key incentive schemes:

 - The Happy face/Sad face behaviour chart

 Particularly good work or good behaviour is rewarded through individual merit points, which the children collect to achieve merit certificates.
 Children in Harlequin and King Eider receive a certificate every 25 merits, and the certificates represent precious stones or metals: 25 merits=Topaz, 50 merits=Emerald up to a top award of Platinum.
 For every 100 merits, children are able to pick a prize off our prize table.
 Each week a Class Star is chosen for our achievement assembly, Teacher Awards and Headteacher Awards are also given out by teachers; children will receive a certificate in assembly on Friday and their parents are invited to come along and see their amazing work.